-If you answered yes to any of these questions, we are here to share the good news: There is a whole wide world of stuffing and dressing recipes out there, and we’ve gathered a few of the best examples here, just for you.
+As such, there is a whole wide world of stuffing and dressing recipes out there, and we’ve gathered a few of the best examples here, just for you.
+Even renowned stuffing-haters might find one they love.

-Herbed Challah Stuffing, above.
+Herbed Challah Stuffing.
 Featuring three ways to customize, based on your dinner guests — with sausage and apples; with mushrooms, celery and onion; or with apples, celery and pecans.
 It’s a guaranteed crowd-pleaser.

 Sheet Pan Stuffing With Chestnuts.
 This won over even an extremely picky stuffing consumer, thanks in no small part to the ideal blend of textures and sweet and savory mix-ins.
 It’s got a combination of challah, corn bread, roasted chestnuts, celery, dried cranberries and a large pear, for good measure.
 See how it all comes together here.

 West Coast Oyster Dressing.
 Olympia oysters from the southern Puget Sound have a sweet, celery-salt flavor that fits right in with this sourdough-based dish.
-If you can’t find them (we bought some at Costco), then ask your fishmonger for an oyster with a similar flavor profile.
+If you can’t find them (we bought ours at Costco), ask your fishmonger for oysters with a similar flavor profile.

 Nana’s Andouille and Corn Bread Dressing.
 Crumbled corn bread adds texture and flavor in this mix, while turkey giblets and andouille sausage build layers of meatiness and spice.